ruingl/Yue/box-function.md

 ```

 These functions provide basic functionality for interacting with messages, reactions, and group chat management.
 Use them as building blocks to create more complex behaviors for your bot

+### Credits to Liane and Rui. please dont remove creds